-A few weeks ago, Dr. Rivkah Lambert Adler sent out invitations to participate in a book project with the working title, Ten From The Nations: Exploring the Torah Awakening Among Non-Jews.
+In April 2017, Dr. Rivkah Lambert Adler sent out invitations to participate in a book project with the working title, Ten From The Nations: Exploring the Torah Awakening Among Non-Jews.
 Her motivation is to increase awareness of the fact that we are witnessing the gradual fulfillment of Zechariah 8:23.
-She is doing so by compiling testimonies from non-Jews who have experienced a Torah awakening of some sort, and from Jews who are actively building relationships with those who are stepping forward from the nations.
-The book will include the voices of Christian Zionists, Bnei Noach, Ephraimites, Gerim and more.
+She did so by compiling testimonies from non-Jews who have experienced a Torah awakening of some sort, and from Jews who are actively building relationships with those who are stepping forward from the nations.
+Her book includes the voices of Christian Zionists, Bnei Noach, Ephraimites, Gerim and more.
 It is an honor to be one of those invited to submit a testimony.
 What follows is the story of my journey into an appreciation of Torah and the Hebraic roots of my Christian faith.
 For more information on Ten From The Nations, visit http://www.tenfromthenations.com/.

 For the first few years of my life, people fell into one of two categories: white, or black.
 Then the rules changed and the world got complicated.